fverdoja/booster-tutor/README.md

 * `!chaossealed`: generates 6 random historic packs
 * `!help`: shows usage message

+While replying to any command, the bot will mention the user who issued it, unless the command is followed by a mention, in which case the bot will mention that user instead.
+For example, `!znr @user#1234` has the bot mention *user#1234* (instead of you) in its reply.

 ## Under the hood

 ### Booster data source